About

 In 2014, Corey partnered with the Insurance Bureau of Canada (IBC) by coordinating a free rain barrel give away to over 500 Cornwall residents.

-Along with a group of residents, Corey collaborated with them to petition the Town council and mayor to implement restrictions on the use of cosmetic pesticides within the town.
+In 2016, along with a group of concerned residents, Corey collaborated with them to petition the Town council and mayor to implement restrictions on the use of cosmetic pesticides within the town.

-On two separate occasions, Corey petitioned the Town of Cornwall to implement traffic safety measures in his area and was successful in convincing them to erect two speed bumps and two stop signs on a busy side street.
+On two separate occasions, Corey petitioned the Town of Cornwall to implement traffic safety measures on a residential street and was successful in convincing them to construct two speed bumps and two stop signs on this busy side street.